-If you feel like you are constantly being drained when paying your rent, you are not alone.
+If you feel like you are constantly being drained when paying your rent, then you are not alone.
 In fact, according to the Center for Housing Policy, the costs of transportation and housing have increased by 44% since the year 2000.
 This is a lot compared to the household incomes that have only increased by 25%.
-In recent years, middle class homes spend 59% of their yearly income on the costs of transportation and housing.
-That’s why it is no surprise that there are more than 4.5 million U.S. households that receive some type of federal aid, according to the Center on Budget and Policy Priorities.
+In 2021, 24 million low-income Americans spent a majority of their yearly income on the costs of transportation and housing.
+That’s why it is no surprise that there are more than 10.4 million people in 5.2 million U.S. households that receive some type of federal aid, according to the Center on Budget and Policy Priorities.

-You may have many options for assistance, but government-subsidized rent can be the most reliable if you are eligible to receive it.
+You may have many options for assistance, but federal government housing assistance programs can be the most reliable.
+You will have to be eligible to receive any assistance; it is not an easy thing.
 However, it may feel overwhelming trying to navigate federal assistance.
 Luckily, that doesn’t need to be the case and it can be easier to file for federal assistance than you expect.
+There are different federal government housing assistance programs, which will help provide financial relief to your current situation.
+(Center on Budget and Policy Priorities)

 Privately-Owned Subsidized Housing

 If you want to avoid waiting for government-subsidized housing, then you may want to consider privately-owned options instead.
 Private landlords or property management companies own these types of housing complexes.
-They are required to offer a set number of their apartments at a reduced rate for qualifying tenants in exchange to receive a tax credit.
-These complexes are referred to as “mixed-income housing,” due to the fact that there are both normal units and reduced rate units in the same complex.
+They are required to offer a set number of their apartments at a reduced rate for qualifying tenants, in exchange to receive a tax credit.
+These complexes are referred to as “mixed-income housing.”
+This is due to the fact that there are both normal units and reduced rate units in the same complex.

 The amount that you are responsible for is dependent on a variety of factors.
 Some property managers offer a flat reduced rate to qualifying individuals, while others may base your rent on your monthly income.
 A good rule of thumb is the less you get a month means the less rent you are responsible for.